opensearch-project/project-website/_posts/2025-04-11-Hybrid-Search-Options-And-Practice.md

 #### Lexical Search (BM25)

-BM25 (Best Matching 25) is a probabilistic retrieval framework used as the default scoring algorithm in many search engines, including OpenSearch.
-In OpenSearch, BM25 is implemented as part of the standard full-text search capabilities.
-It can be easily applied across multiple fields using the multi match, range or term queries allowing for field-specific boosting and flexible matching criteria.
+BM25 (Best Matching 25) is a probabilistic retrieval framework used as the default scoring algorithm in OpenSearch.
+It is implemented as part of the standard full-text search capabilities.
+Queries like multi match, range or term queries allowing for field-specific boosting and flexible matching criteria uses BM25 scoring technique.
 This makes it a versatile choice for a wide range of search applications, from e-commerce product searches to document retrieval systems.

 API Request: